Skip to content

 Danielle Vicary

-Director of Interpreter
+Director of Interpreting Services

 With a career as an Auslan/ English interpreter spanning two decades, Danielle is an industry leader in the provision of video interpreting services with experience in both Australia and the UK.
 She was the Coordinator for Australia’s first Video Relay Service, enabling Deaf people to make telephone calls in their primary language.